 To prevent criminals from stealing your car, perhaps think about securing it with a good old-fashioned steering wheel lock so that it cannot move.
 Making your car impossible to drive, having a steering wheel lock acts as a great deterrent to many car criminals.
 Yes, they may look unattractive, but for better vehicle security, you’ll be able to combat thieves with this basic security, putting you at ease.

-When you’re not using them, it’s best to ensure that you switch off your Bluetooth and Wi-Fi as an open wireless connection could allow for criminals to connect to your entertainment system.
+When you’re not using them, it’s best to ensure that you switch off your Bluetooth and Wi-Fi as an open wireless connection could allow criminals to connect to your entertainment system.
 In doing this, they are able to take control of either one or more parts of your car.
 If your car has a Wi-Fi hotspot, which allows you to unlock your doors and start the engine, make sure that you don’t make the mistake of leaving your password in the car as you don’t want to be that person.

-4. SCAN USB DRIVES
+4. Scan USB drives

 Don’t know what an OBD is?
-It’s the on-board diagnostic system, connecting your car to the outside world.
-Aside from the usual normal security options, such as parking in a safe place and taking precautions to protect your vehicle from theft, having an OBD will buy you some time if someone was to break in to your car.
+It’s the onboard diagnostic system, connecting your car to the outside world.
+Aside from the usual normal security options, such as parking in a safe place and taking precautions to protect your vehicle from theft, having an OBD will buy you some time if someone was to break into your car.
 It’s simple, to prevent criminals from accessing your OBD port, move it from its common position to somewhere else in the car.